TruSloth/CZ2005-Software-Engineering/README.md

 ## How to Run

 Open up 3 terminals and follow the instructions for each.
+If you are testing using the AWS server, you can skip the steps for Terminal 3.

 ### Terminal 1 (Metro)